INFO490/assignments/hw5/hw5.markdown

 Grab the template file: [twittercloud.py](https://github.com/INFO490/assignments/blob/master/hw5/FirstName-LastName-twittercloud.py)

 I got the idea for this problem while I was talking to Ola from our class and she mentioned [infographics](http://en.wikipedia.org/wiki/Infographic).
 So if this assignment turns out to be too difficult, you can blame her (thanks, Ola!).
-Don't worry, because the bulk of the code is already written and provided for you, and you only have to write two functions (`clean_statuses()` and `get_counts()`).
+Don't worry, because the bulk of the code is already written and provided for you, and you only have to write two functions, `clean_statuses()` and `get_counts()`.
 We will begin with a trending topic, fetch some tweets, and create a [tag cloud](http://en.wikipedia.org/wiki/Tag_cloud) such as this one created by searching for __#informatics__ (I think I see Champaign in there),

 ![cloud](cloud.png)

-Before you begin, you need to install some third-party libraries.
+Before we begin, you need to install some third-party libraries.
 You might have had some trouble with `python-twitter` package in the apt-get repository.
 Uninstall this and use `pip install` instead:

     $ sudo apt-get purge python-twitter
     $ sudo pip install twitter